 It looked like a lazy start of the year for Big G: the official Webmasters blog was not been updated since the summary post on the 2019 activity, and its public voices were working as usual without big announcements or surprises.
 Basically, everything was quite normal.
-And then, all of a sudden, at 5.01 pm of 13 January (here in Italy.
-8.01 am in California), here it came the tweet that rocked the boat: a new global update of the algorithm is going to start off, the January 2020 Core Update.
+And then, all of a sudden, at 8.01 pm (back in California) of the 13th of January, here it came the tweet that rocked the boat: a new global update of the algorithm is going to start off, the January 2020 Core Update.

 Google’s January 2020 Core Update debuts on January 13th

 About an hour later, a second tweet informed us of the official launch of the new algorithm, that “will be rolling out to our various data centers over the coming days”, says @searchliaison.
 As already happened on previous updates, Google also offers some immediate suggestions in order to promptly react to the news, that can actually be summarized as “don’t do anything in particular”.